ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ```

 The response should be sent to the device.
 The device is expected to store the deviceCode within its storage in a safe manner.
 This device code is used during the capture stage.

+<b>Note</b>: The device once registered for a specific purpose can not be changed after successfull registration.
+The device can only be used for that specific mosip process.

 ### 6.2 De-Register:
 http://device.mosip.io /device/deregister